librenms/librenms/doc/Developing/os/Mem-CPU-Information.md

 Detection for processors is done via yaml for basic processor detection or a single script unless custom processing of data is required (as in this example).

 All yaml files are located in `includes/definitions/discovery/$os.yaml`.
-Defining the information hear is not always possible and is heavily reliant on vendors being sensible with the MIBs they generate.
+Defining the information here is not always possible and is heavily reliant on vendors being sensible with the MIBs they generate.
 Only snmp walks are supported and you must provide a sane table that can be traversed and contains all of the data you need.
 We will use junos-mss as an example here.